 Significance and Use

-1.2 The brightness of a penetrant indication is dependent on the developer with which it is used.
-This test method however, measures the brightness of a penetrant on a convenient filter paper substrate which serves as a substitute for the developer.
+1.2 The brightness of a penetrant indication is affected by the developer with which it is used.
+This test method, however, measures the brightness of a penetrant on a convenient filter paper substrate which serves as a substitute for the developer.

 1.3 The brightness measurement obtained is color-corrected to approximate the color response of the average human eye.
-Since most examination is done by human eyes, this number has more practical value than a measurement in units of energy emitted.
+Since most examinations are done by human eyes, this number has more practical value than a measurement in units of energy emitted.
 Also, the comparisons are expressed as a percentage of some chosen standard penetrant because no absolute system of measurement exists at this time.

 2. Referenced Documents (purchase separately) The documents listed below are referenced within the subject standard but are not provided as part of the standard.

 ICS Number Code 17.180.20 (Colours and measurement of light); 87.040 (Paints and varnishes)

 |Link to Active (This link will always route to the current Active version of the standard.)|